Oakley, California: Agriculture

 Oakley has had vineyards since the late 1800s.
 Early Portuguese and Italian immigrants found the climate amenable and planted thousands of acres of vineyards.

 Nearly 80 percent of Oakley's roughly 700 acre of vineyards are planted in Zinfandel.
-Oakley's grape harvest can conservatively be estimated at about 2,000 tons.
+Oakley's grape harvest can conservatively be estimated at 2,000 tons.
 These grapes are distributed to a number of local wineries.

 Transportation

+The BNSF Railway runs through town from east to west.
+This line also carries Amtrak California's Gold Runner service.
+In March 2023 the decision was made to close the Amtrak Antioch–Pittsburg station and replace it with Oakley Station.

+California State Route 4 used to run right through town from Antioch to Brentwood on Main Street.
+From 2000 to 2008 a Bypass was constructed from California State Route 160 to Marsh Creek Road south of Brentwood to extend the freeway from Antioch.
+Oakley relinquished Hwy 4 through downtown to the state in 2012, and is now connected through the Laurel Rd exit.

 Oakley is part of the East Contra Costa Bicycle Plan, which has existing facilities in Oakley as well as plans for further expansion.

-Fire services

-The East Contra Costa Fire Protection District (ECCFPD) was formed in 2002 when the Contra Costa County Board of Supervisors consolidated the East Diablo Fire District, Oakley-Knightsen Fire District and Bethel Island Fire District.
-ECCFPD serves the cities of Brentwood and Oakley, as well as the unincorporated areas of Bethel Island, Byron, Discovery Bay, Knightsen, and Marsh Creek-Morgan Territory.

-After lengthy negotiations between the County and the cities of Oakley and Brentwood governance of the ECCFPD was turned over to a new governing board in February 2010.